rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Or more specifically, is that dreaming?
 *  Or is dreaming that?
 *  And that's really to raise the larger question,
-*  which is, what is dreaming for?
+*  which is what is dreaming for?
 *  What is the function of dreaming?
 *  So what we know is that Matt Wilson's data
 *  during non-rapid eye movement sleep,